 Uninsured Discount Policy

-For patients who do not meet the Charity Discount Policy criteria and will be expected to pay for services out of pocket, Los Robles Hospital and Medical Center offers a managed care-like discount.
+For patients who do not meet the Charity Discount Policy criteria and will be expected to pay for services out of pocket, Los Robles Hospital & Medical Center offers a managed care-like discount.
 All Uninsured patients (excluding those receiving cosmetic procedures and certain "package" procedures) will be given an Uninsured Discount.
 To access our full Uninsured Discount Policy, click here.
 All pricing estimates posted below already reflect the hospital's uninsured discount.

 Similar to your visits to your physician's office, we expect payment at time of service.
 If you are ineligible for Medicaid or Charity and cannot pay your entire estimated bill, we will work with you to set up monthly payment arrangements.
 If, after your services are received, any additional payment is due, we will send you information about any amount you may still owe.
 We accept major credit cards, checks, money orders and cash.